BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/LosAlamosFFTWriter.md

 The Euler angles are in degrees.
 X, Y, Z are integer indices into the **Image** geometry.
 Feature ID & Phase ID are the integer values for the feature and phase **Starting at One (1)**.

-[1] Lebensohn, R.A., 2001.
+[1] R.A.
+Lebensohn, 2001.
 N-site modeling of a 3D viscoplastic polycrystal using Fast Fourier Transform.
 Acta mater.
 49, 2723-2737.

 ### Example Output ###
 The output file: